 2. The Rat and the Chinese Zodiac

 Notably, all stories involve animals invited to a celestial tournament organized by the Jade Emperor, the ruler of Heaven.
-How the crafty rat won the tournament is also always the crux of the story.
+How the crafty rat emerged as the winner is also always the crux of each tale.

-However, at the last moment, the kind-hearted ox foolishly permitted the struggling rat to stand on its head during the river crossing.
+However, at the last moment, the kind-hearted ox foolishly permitted the struggling rat to stand on its head.
 On seeing the Jade Emperor, the cunning rat leaped off and dashed to the god’s feet, thus winning the race.
-This resulted in the rat becoming the first animal to be featured in the twelve-year cycle.
-Each cycle therefore always begins with the year of the rat.
+This resulted in the rat becoming the first animal in the Chinese Zodiac cycle, followed by the ox.
+Each cycle correspondingly always begins with the year of the rat.

-Whichever Chinese New Year legend it was derived from, the Chinese Zodiac was eventually determined in this order.
-Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Ram, Monkey, Rooster, Dog, and Pig.
+Whichever myth it was derived from, the Chinese Zodiac was eventually determined in this order: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Ram, Monkey, Rooster, Dog, and Pig.

-In Southeast Asia, Chinese families gather to eat Yusheng (鱼生), a very colourful dish of raw fish slices mixed with over ten types of seasoning and pickles.
-At other places, longevity noodles or special porridges with seven types of ingredients are instead consumed.
+In Southeast Asia for example, Chinese families gather to eat Yusheng (鱼生), a very colorful dish of raw fish slices tossed with over ten types of seasoning and pickles.
+In mainland China, longevity noodles or special porridges with seven types of ingredients are instead consumed.

 4. The Birthday of Tiangong, the Heavenly Father